cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_scenario.md

 The unit tests will collect code coverage data and store the results in a Xpediter Code Coverage repository dataset on the mainframe.
 To be able to pass the results to SonarQube, they need to be extracted from the mainframe repository and downloaded to the mainframe.

 ### Step 5 - Pass results to SonarQube
-The sources, test execution results and code coverage data will be passed to Sonar Qube for analysis.
+The sources, test execution results, and code coverage data will be passed to SonarQube for analysis.

 ### Step 6 - Check Quality Gate results
-The analysis will be checked against a SOnar Qube quality gate definition.
-Based on the result of the quality gate (`pass` or `fail`) further actions will be taken.
+The analysis will be checked against a SonarQube quality gate definition.
+Based on the result of the quality gate check (`pass` or `fail`) further actions will be taken.

 ### Step 6a - On Failure - Regress code in ISPW
 If the quality gates `failed`, usually the code that has been promoted will be regressed (and the responsible personnel will be informed about the failure)-